 Pygmy hedgehogs are smaller than some of the other species of hedgehog and this had made them popular pets, as people find their smaller size cuter and much more manageable in comparison to the larger hedgehog species like the European hedgehog.

-What is the average size of an African Pygmy Hedgehog?
+What is the average size of a pet Hedgehog?

-On average when fully grown the African Pygmy hedgehog is between 6 to 8 inches (around 15 to 20 centimetres) long and this can be seen when they are fully uncurled and relaxed.
+On average when fully grown a pet hedgehog is between 6 to 8 inches (around 15 to 20 centimetres) long and this can be seen when they are fully uncurled and relaxed.

 With our hedgehog Hynee, he’s about 8 inches long and he is able to fit into my daughter’s Jinnee’s cupped hands and my husband can nearly get him to fit on one of his hands.